OSDeploy/GitBook/osconfig/advanced-configuration/README.md

-# OSConfig: Advanced Configuration
+# Advanced Configuration

-Before getting to deep into customizations, if you are going to use any of my Sample Scripts, you need to understand a few things.
+Before getting to deep into customizations, if you are going to use any of my Sample Scripts, you need to understand a few things and why they are done a certain way.

 ---